What’s in this article

 Here are some of the requirements when it comes to passing a company resolution:

-- A company which fails to follow these requirements might find that the outcome of the company resolution may become void
+• A company that fails to follow these requirements might find that the outcome of the company resolution may become void

 Why Company Resolutions in Malaysia Are Important

 Company resolutions are important to every company in Malaysia because they document the decisions made and actions taken by the board of directors.
-Every significant action of the board of directors must be stated in the form of a company resolution.
+Furthermore, the board of directors records every significant action as a company resolution.

 FAQs